tincuyugan/blueprints/meetings/pre-prio.md

 #### After the call

-6. Each individual to write up what they want to accomplish for each project, and how much time are they planning to spend on it in the channel.
+6. Each individual to write up what they want to accomplish for each project, and how much time are they planning to spend on it in the channel (#planning-capacity).
 7. Update Monday.com (Assign people, update project status, etc.)

 # In case of conflict